josev2046/panopto-rtmp-multiaudiotrack/README.md

 ### Cloud-Native AI Middleware (Topology C)
 For automated workflows, the configuration moves from physical appliances to cloud infrastructure.

-* **Upstream Encoder:** Configured to output a clean ABR stream (HLS/DASH) suitable for ingestion by the localization platform.
+* **Upstream Encoder:** Configured to output a clean ABR stream (HLS/DASH) suitable for ingestion by the localisation platform.
-* **Localization Platform:** Requires integration to define target languages (e.g., French, German) and voice profiles for the synthetic audio generation.
+* **Localisation Platform:** Requires integration to define target languages (e.g., French, German) and voice profiles for the synthetic audio generation.
 * **Origin/Packaging:** The middleware acts as the origin service, packaging the content with specific language tracks.
 * **Output:** The translated streams must be bridged back to RTMP if direct ingestion into Panopto is required.